These regulations are subject to revision by the Traffic and Parking Authority.

 v. in a manner that causes damage to University property or facilities.

-F. Policy Enforcement and Sanctions
+4. Policy Enforcement and Sanctions

-1. E-scooter operation is subject to all federal, state, local and university traffic
+1. E-scooter operation is subject to all federal, state, local and university traffic and parking regulations.

 2. Violations – violators of this policy are subject to citations and/or